Becksteinlab/lammps/doc/src/pair_mbx.rst

         compute         mbx all pair mbx

 The *json* argument specifies the name of the MBX JSON configuration file to use, such as `mbx.json`.
-If this file is not provided, the fix will attempt to use a default configuration.
+If this file is not provided, the pair style will attempt to use a default configuration.
 See the `MBX documentation
 <https://mbxsimulations.com/tutorials/json-file>`_ for more details on
 how to create this file.